walterfreeman/phys307/syllabus.md

 This course is an introduction to the art of using computers to aid in solving problems in physics and other sciences.
 You will learn the basics of programming a computer to do computations and physical simulations, as well as the equally important skill of interpreting the results that the computer gives.
-In this course we will teach you to use the C programming language on a Linux system, but what you learn here will apply to many other languages and architectures.
-In fact, any of you who know another serious programming language are welcome to use it instead of C in my class; this list includes Fortran, Python, Java, Perl, and probably some others that I haven't heard of.
+In this course we will teach you to use the C programming language (and possibly also Python) on a Linux system, but what you learn here will apply to many other languages and architectures.
+In fact, any of you who know another serious programming language are welcome to use it instead of C in my class; this list includes Fortran, Python, Julia, Java, Perl, and probably some others that I haven't heard of.

 First we’ll study the basics required to get around a Linux environment and learn some simple C programming.
 Then we will learn how to use those skills to accomplish some